 Comment 2: Regardless of the ultimate goal, one major concern is the contribution of this work.
 Using a greedy, one-configuration-at-a-time approach to compute covering arrays, changing one option setting at a time (OFOT) for fault localization, expressing failure inducing combinations as constraints to avoid previously known failing sub-spaces, and feedback-driven, adaptive CIT are not new ideas at all.
 The proposed approach simply combines OFOT with covering array generation in a rather trivial way, such that likely failing sub-spaces are avoided and that previously covered combinations are not required to be covered repeatedly.

 Response: This paper proposes a general framework that combines OFOT with CA generation.
-In the framework, MFS generation can be performed using either OFOT [1], FIC [2], TRT [3], or other MFS identification approaches as long as it can identify the failure-inducing combinations in a failing test case.
-And the CA generation approach can be AETG [4], DDA [5], or other covering array generation approaches that generate one test case at a time).
+In the framework, MFS generation can be performed using either OFOT [1], FIC [2], TRT [3], or other MFS identification approaches that can be used to identify the failure-inducing combinations in a failing test case.
+CA generation can be performed using AETG [4], DDA [5], or other covering array generation approaches that generate one test case at a time).

 This framework can be considered to be adaptive combinatorial testing [6].
 However, it works in a different way than all the existing adaptive combinatorial testing approaches [6][7][8].
 There are three major differences: 1) we do not generate a complete t-way covering array up front; instead, when a failure is triggered by a test case, we immediately terminate test cases generation and turn to MFS identification.
 2) our process is fine-grained.
 That is, both the test cases generation and MFS identification must satisfy the “one test case at one time” criteria.
 3) our framework tries to alleviate the impact of the three problems, i.e., test cases redundancy, multiple MFS appearing in one failing test case and masking effects, in combinatorial testing.

 Additionally, as suggested by Comment 7, we have augmented our original framework with measures (See Section 4.2.1) to handle multiple MFS, which is a new contribution of this paper.